Scientists solve critical challenge of error correction for building large scale fault tolerant quantum computers

 Quantum Error Correction

-Classical error correction employs redundancy for instance by storing the information multiple times, and—if these copies are later found to disagree—just take a majority vote; Copying quantum information is not possible due to the no-cloning theorem.
-But it is possible to spread the information of one qubit onto a highly entangled state of several (physical) qubits , even hundreds or thousands of them.
+Classical error correction employs redundancy for instance by storing the information multiple times, and—if these copies are later found to disagree—just take a majority vote.
+However, copying quantum information is not possible due to the no-cloning theorem, but it is possible to spread the information of one qubit onto a highly entangled state of several (physical) qubits , even hundreds or thousands of them.

 Peter Shor first discovered this method of formulating a quantum error correcting code by storing the information of one qubit onto a highly entangled state of nine qubits.
 Quantum error-correction codes take advantage of these other qubits to uncover the errors without really resorting to copying the value of the original qubit.
 The basis of quantum error correction is measuring parity.
 The parity is defined to be “0” if both qubits have the same value and “1” if they have different values.
 Crucially, it can be determined without actually measuring the values of both qubits.